Jayson Gaddis: Founder of The Relationship School

 35:42.35 – Brian David Crane

-Yeah, yeah, there was because I mean hate’s core 4 Corp points and we’re gonna get to the collective action part which I want to get to with the Waldorf school in a second but his 4 core points are.
+Yeah, there was, because I mean hate’s core 4 Corp points and we’re gonna get to the collective action part which I want to get to with the Waldorf school in a second but his 4 core points are.

 35:42.91 – Jayson Gaddis